Anacapa Island: History

 Anacapa is the only one of the Channel Islands to have a non-Spanish-derived name.
 Anacapa comes from the Chumash word Anyapax, meaning "illusion".
-Juan Rodriguez Cabrillo passed by the island in 1542, but it was George Vancouver who labeled it Enecapa on his 1790 chart, while the United States Coast and Geodetic Survey labeled it Anacapa in 1854.
+Juan Rodriguez Cabrillo passed by the island in 1542 and named the island San Lucas Island (Las Islas de San Lucas), but it was George Vancouver who labeled it Enecapa on his 1790 chart, while the United States Coast and Geodetic Survey labeled it Anacapa in 1854.